The Man (Stoker novel): Themes

 The New Woman was a popular character in 19th-century literature, carrying over into the 20th century.
 The New Woman, exemplified by Stephen, was typically a feminist, educated, independent career woman.
 Independent, she challenges the conventions of traditional 19th-century women.
 An example of her progressive, independent nature is when she breaks the tradition of the marriage proposal by proposing to Leonard.

 Because Squire Norman raises Stephen with masculine qualities, she "very early in life manifested a dominant nature ... this was a secret pleasure to her father, who, never losing sight of his old idea that she was both son and daughter, took pleasure as well as pride of each manifestation of her imperial will".
 As a teenager, Stephen announces that she would "rather be a God than an angel", able to command the angels and make them submit to her.
 Harold, on the other hand, says that he would "rather be an angel than a God" because it is easier to accept the commands of a higher authority and carry them out.

 Critical reception

-The Man is less popular than Stoker's best-known novel, Dracula, seldom discussed in literary journals and largely forgotten.
+The novel was published in an abridged U.S. edition in 1908 and in an abridged UK edition in the 1920s by Robert Hayes.
+The novel saw extensive serial publication in the U.S. and Canada.

+After it was published as a hardcover in the UK, The Man was reprinted as a daily or weekly serial in at least nine newspapers across the U.S. under the title The Gates of Life or Through the Gates of Life.